OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-140.md

 ## Psalm 140:5

-> The proud have hidden a trap for me, and snares;
+> The arrogant have laid a trap for me, and snares;
-> They have spread a net at the wayside;
+> They have spread a net beside the path;
-> They have set snares for me.
+> They have set traps for me.

 > Selah